 Join in the fun and good exercise at a Welcoming Walk or Pick Up the Pace Walk that occur a couple times a month at a variety of locations.
 Well attended.
 Plan on good exercise and camaraderie, versus casual strolling.

-Pick Up The Pace Walk – Southside/Interurban Trail/Arroyo Park
+Pick Up The Pace Walk – Barkley Haggen on Woburn to Whatcom Falls

-Meet at the Alaska Ferry Terminal.
-The group will walk along the Interurban Trail towards Arroyo Park and back.
+Meet in front of the gazebo.
+The group will walk along the trail towards Whatcom Falls Park and back.
 Distance: 5 miles (approx).

 Plan on good exercise and camaraderie, versus casual strolling.
 Meet at the West Entrance swim area bathroom/shower area.
 We will make two loops around the lake.
 Distance: 5.2 miles